infinity0/msg-notes/appendix/05-hybrid.rst

     definition, but it would need to be done based on how packets are encoded, which is specific to the membership operation.
 If it is necessary, one may adapt :ref:`encoding-message-identifiers` to apply instead to this context.

-.. [#Ninc] Here, "included" and "visible" refer to the cryptographic / logical
-    session, not the transport channel.
-Packets received by the new member on the transport before they join the session should not be decryptable by them, and they should ignore these, until they receive a "last-CH".

 Context-preserving total order
 ==============================